Past Participial Phrase

 A past participial phrase usually starts with a verb that is in the past participle form.
 It is used as an adjective to modify a noun in a sentence.

 Her birthday cake baked by her has an octagon shape.

-(The past participial phrase baked by her modifies the noun cake.
-The verb baked is in the past participial form, and it heads the participial phrase.)
+The past participial phrase baked by her modifies the noun cake.
+The verb baked is in the past participial form, and it heads the participial phrase.
+More on participial phrase.

 A phrase is a group of words that functions as a single unit without a subject or a verb.
 Unlike a clause which contains a subject and a verb and conveys a complete idea, a phrase forms part of a clause or a sentence as it does not have a complete thought to stand on its own as an independent unit.

 Every sentence is made up of two parts: a subject and a predicate.
 A predicate gives information about what the subject is or does.
 The predicate contains one main verb or more verbs and all its/their modifiers, objects or complements.
 More on predicate.

 - Simple predicate – This is a one-verb predicate: The baby cries.

 - Predicate of one verb and modifier of the verb: The baby cries loudly.

 - Predicate of one verb and a direct object: She wrote a letter.

 - Predicate of linking verb and its complement: He is a musician.